Towards Understanding the Effect of Pretraining Label Granularity: Additional Experimental Results

 \textit{Linear probing}.
 For linear probing, we use the following procedure.
 We optimize the linear classifier for 40 epochs (similar to \cite{comp_rep2021}) using SGD with Nesterov momentum factor set to 0.9, a small weight decay coefficient $10^{-6}$, and batch size 512.
 We start with a base learning rate of 0.9, and multiply it by 0.97 per 0.5 epoch.
 In terms of data augmentation, we adopt the standard ones like before: horizontal flipping and random cropping of size 224$\times$224.
 We repeat this linear probing procedure over 3 random seeds given the pretrained backbone, and report the average validation accuracy and standard deviation in Table \ref{table: vitb16, im21k to 1k, linear probe, appendix}.

 \textit{Baseline}.
-We report two baselines, the first one is directly taken from the ViT paper \cite{vit2021} (see Table 5 in it), which is trained for 300 epochs on ImageNet1k.
-We also provide a 90-epoch version using almost the same training procedure (we do not perform Polyak averaging) shown in that paper to provide a more direct comparison against our methods.
-The 90-epoch version's average accuracy is 73.99\%, with standard deviation 0.243 (obtained by repeating training over 3 random seeds).
+The baseline accuracy on ImageNet1k is directly taken from the ViT paper \cite{vit2021} (see Table 5 in it), in which the ViT-B/16 model is trained for 300 epochs on ImageNet1k.